SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. note::

-   You will trigger an unrecoverable runtime error if you try to use subscript syntax to retrieve or set a value for an index that is outside of an array's existing bounds.
+   If you try to use subscript syntax to retrieve or set a value for an index that is outside of an array's existing bounds, you will trigger an unrecoverable runtime error.
    However, you can check that an index is valid before using it, by comparing it to the array's ``count`` property.
-   Except for when ``count`` is ``0`` (meaning the array is empty), the largest valid index in an array will always be ``count - 1``, because arrays are indexed from zero.
+   Except when ``count`` is ``0`` (meaning the array is empty), the largest valid index in an array will always be ``count - 1``, because arrays are indexed from zero.